-Students who are receiving financial aid funds must consult with the Financial Aid Office prior to withdrawing from the university regarding required return or repayment of grant or loan assistance received for that academic term.
-If a recipient of financial assistance under federal Title IV financial aid programs withdraws from the institution during a payment period, the amount of grant or loan assistance received is subject to return and repayment provisions governed by federal law.
+Students who are receiving financial aid funds must consult with the Financial Aid Office prior to withdrawing from the University regarding required return or repayment of grant or loan assistance received for that academic term.
+Students who have received financial aid and withdraw from the institution during the academic term or payment period may need to return or repay some or all of the funds received, which may result in a debt owed to the institution.

 See the "Refund of Fees" section in this catalog for possible refunds.
-No student may withdraw after the date shown on the university calendar as the last day of instruction.
+No student may withdraw after the date shown on the University calendar as the last day of instruction.